jhpoosthoek/Planetary/Connect_HiView2GIS/README.md

  - Now click on the Run Feature Action button and select HiView.
 ![QGIS_RunFeatureActionButton](https://raw.githubusercontent.com/jhpoosthoek/Planetary/master/Connect_HiView2GIS/QGIS_RunFeatureActionButton.jpg)
  - If you now click on a HiRISE footprint HiView will load showing the full resolution image.

+# Final note
+ - The color HiRISE footprint might be behind the larger greyscale footprint.
+It is best to make the polygon style semitransparent or only show the border.